fdscn/fdscn.github.io/index.md

 title: "About me"
 ---

   My name is Francisco Neves, and I am a portuguese student in the Netherlands.
 I study [Economics and Business Economics](https://www.eur.nl/en/bachelor/international-bachelor-economics-and-business-economics) at [Erasmus Universiteit Rotterdam](https://www.eur.nl/en).
 My main interests are Economics, Philosophy and Politics.
-Feel free to [e-mail me](mailto:598499fd@eur.nl) if there is something I can help you with!
+Feel free to [e-mail me](mailto:598499fd@eur.nl) if there is anything I can help you with!

 ![ESE](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f4/Rotterdam_School_of_Management_Erasmus_University_Campus_spring.jpg/500px-Rotterdam_School_of_Management_Erasmus_University_Campus_spring.jpg)